 From the set of collected questions for nominees to FESCo (Engineering), Fedora Council, and Mindshare|Mindshare teams, top 3 questions are selected, based on Council decision.
 The selected questions will be given to each candidate to answer before the voting period begins as part of campaign.

-The top 3 selected questions for each team are published in Pagure.
+The top selected questions for each body are put in teamplates in the elections-interviews repo (

-During this period you may self-nominate to open seats.
-If you wish to nominate someone else, please consult with that person ahead of time.
-Wiki nomination pages carry additional details about the nominee which the nominee is expected to write.
+During this period people may self-nominate to open seats.
+If they wish to nominate someone else, please consult with that person ahead of time.

 Nominees are requested to answer the selected questions using a private issue in Pagure.
 In this way, only the Program Manager and Fedora Action and Impact Coordinator (as election wrangler substitute) are allowed to see these answers.